Taekyoon/TensorflowCampProject/README.md

-# TensorflowCampProject
+# Tensorflow Camp Project
-This project is to suggest my idea for Tensorflow Camp on July 2017.
+This project is to suggest my idea for Tensorflow Camp in Korea on July 2017.
+## Suggestion
+## Background
+## Sources